 The library is stocked with 100's of books - fiction, non-fiction, picture books and poetry books.
 It has soft and comfy places to sit if you want to spend your playtime reading or browsing the books.

 The library can only work effectively if all books are returned or renewed after a couple of weeks.
-At the end of each half term, Mrs Sayles, Mrs Burroughs and their hard working librarians will send out reminders to all children who have not returned their books for that half term before we can start borrowing them again.
+At the end of each half term, Mrs Sayles and her hard working librarians will send out reminders to all children who have not returned their books for that half term before we can start borrowing them again.

 Books are expensive so please try hard to look after them.